tugraz-isds/rslidy/README.md

 <body class="unanimated">
 ```

-#### How to Share an Rslidy Presenation?
+### 4.4 How to Share an Rslidy Presentation?

-The easiest way of sharing a slide deck created with RSlidy is by zipping the whole folder.
-However, when simplifying,
+The easiest way of sharing a slide deck created with RSlidy is by
-the zipped folder must contain under all circumstances the html file of the slide deck, the file rslidy.js the file rslidy.css
+zipping the whole folder.
+However, when simplifying, the zipped folder
+must contain under all circumstances the html file of the slide deck,
-as well as all included graphics.
-If rslidy.min.css or rslidy.min.js are used for the presentation, they must be included instead
+the file rslidy.js the file rslidy.css as well as all included
+graphics.
+If rslidy.min.css or rslidy.min.js are used for the
-or additionally to the unminimized version of the files.
-Sharing only the html file on its own will not be sufficient!
+presentation, they must be included instead or additionally to the
+unminimized version of the files.
+Sharing only the html file on its
+own will not be sufficient!

-#### Custom Settings
+### 4.5 Custom Settings

 A number of internal Rslidy settings can be directly overridden using
 JavaScript, as shown below: